morlandi/django-frontend-forms/README.rst

 javascript catalog**, since a few messages have been translated in javascript code following these instructions: `Django Internationalization: in JavaScript code <https://docs.djangoproject.com/en/3.1/topics/i18n/translation/#internationalization-in-javascript-code>`_.

+**OPTIONALLY**, since the js code uses the `class` keyword, you might want to transpile `frontend_forms.jsx` for maximum compatibility, to support oldest browsers.

 For example, using Babel and django-compress: